-Practice Makes Perfect: How to Test Electronic Components during PCB Design
+Practice Makes Perfect: Testing and Verifying Electronic Component Assemblies during PCB Design

 When I was younger, well much younger, I had dreams of one day being a pro athlete.
 I wanted to be the guy who scored the winning touchdown, knocked in the winning run or hit the buzzer-beater.
 Although I never made to the professional level, I did have some success and I learned a lot.
 The most important thing was the results you achieved were strictly tied to your preparation.
 In other words, if I wanted to do well in the game I had to test myself by practicing.

 I’m still using those skills, though: in order for your PCB to function as intended, you need to test your design.
-By testing the electronic components of your board before manufacturing you can be sure that it will perform as you intended with your design.
+By testing electronic components on your circuit board before manufacturing you can be sure that it will perform as you intended with your design.
 In addition, using a multimeter can be quite helpful!

 Is Testing PCB Components During Design Necessary?